 The University is accredited by the Higher Learning Commission.

-The University offers a bachelor of science (B.S.) in public health with concentrations in health administration, health communications, health psychology, and public health.
+The University offers a bachelor of public health (B.P.H.) with concentrations in health administration, health communications, health psychology, and public health.

 The objectives of this degree program are to prepare health professionals to help maintain and improve the health, well-being, and quality of life of people; to prepare students to become health teachers; and to prepare students to pursue graduate education in a variety of related fields.

 Coursework includes a required core of health sciences courses—plus one of the following concentrations:

 In addition, all students complete the University's Foundational Studies, which provides the knowledge needed in critical thinking, leadership, and interpersonal and communication skills.

 The faculty are dedicated to providing quality learning opportunities through course design, internships, and service learning projects.
 Courses are centered in the 230,000-square-foot Health and Human Services Building.
 Relatively small class sizes make it possible for students to receive individualized attention.